katakuro83/katakuro83/README.md

 ### About Me

-I design data platforms that scale from raw ingestion to governed, analytics-ready warehouses.
-My focus is architecture that's not just performant on day one, but maintainable, cost-aware, and adaptable as data volume and business needs grow.
+I design data platforms that scale from raw ingestion to governed, analytics ready warehouses.
+My focus is architecture that's not just performant on day one, but maintainable, cost aware, and adaptable as data volume and business needs grow.

 - **Architecture**: dimensional modeling, medallion (bronze/silver/gold) lakehouses, data mesh principles
 - **Pipelines**: batch & streaming ELT/ETL, orchestration, CDC